cmusatyalab/sinfonia-tier3/README.md

 ## Installation

-This should be installable with `pip install sinfonia-tier3`, you will additionally need a couple of binary packages to set up the network namespace and wireguard tunnel to connect the frontend and the deployed backend.
+This should be installable with `pip install sinfonia-tier3`.

-    - sudo
-    - iproute2
-    - wireguard-tools

 ## Usage